What about Church Music?

 But the spiritual power of the Christian Church could never

-remain dormant.
-It has constantly reasserted itself and brought
+has constantly reasserted itself and brought

 with it new expressions of worship in word and song.